7th World Homeshare Congress

 SAVE THE DATE !

-The team at 1Toit2Ages and Homeshare International invite you to make a note of the dates and to REGISTER NOW !
+The team at Homeshare International and Homeshare UK / SLP invite you to make a note of the dates and plan to come!

 Principles of HomeShare Model agreed to by the HomeShare Canada Network on 17 January 2014